LazyIce/Pomodoro/README.md

 # Pomodoro
-This is the web front end for the project in CS6301 Advanced Software Engineer
+This is the web front end for the project in CS6301 Advanced Software Engineer.